Paula's Choice Moisture Renewal Oil Booster Review

 Review

-Results you may expect from using Paula's Choice Moisture Renewal Oil Booster:
+Does Paula's Choice Moisture Renewal Oil Booster Work?

-Quite moisturizing: Paula's Choice Moisture Renewal Oil Booster has a moisturizing rating of 5.0 out of 10.
+According to CreamScan analysis, Paula's Choice Moisture Renewal Oil Booster is quite moisturizing, with a moisturizing rating of 5.0 out of 10.

 Is it more humectant or occlusive?
 It is purely occlusive.
 It has zero Humectancy (we didn't find any humectant ingredients on the ingredient list) and a maximum Occlusivity of 10 out of 10, primarily due to the high content of Simmondsia Chinensis (Jojoba) Seed Oil (est. ≈50.0%), Carthamus Tinctorius (Safflower) Seed Oil (est. ≈22.0%) and Prunus Armeniaca (Apricot) Kernel Oil (est. ≈11.0%).